-Without qualifying our opinion, we draw attention to Note 1 in the financial statements which indicates that the Company does not have an internal source of cash flows and future operations are dependent upon the continued availability of favourable trade credit and debt and equity financing.
+We draw attention to Note 1 in the financial statements which indicates that the Company does not have an internal source of cash flows and future operations are dependent upon the continued availability of favourable trade credit and debt and equity financing.
 These conditions, along with other matters as set forth in Note 1, indicate the existence of material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter.